yujintong/JBLS/README.md

 # Disclaimer
 You hereby acknowledge that JBLS is offered as-is and without warranty, expressed or implied.
-JBLS is not sponsored by Blizzard Entertainment or its subsidaries in absolutely any way.
+JBLS is not sponsored by Blizzard Entertainment or its subsidiaries in absolutely any way.
 Battle.net&trade; is a registered trademark of Blizzard Entertainment in the United States and other countries.